 However, if my exes wrote a list of words to describe me (alongside hilarious, thoughtful, and authentic (💁)) they’d include “patient.”
-If I believe there’s hope, I’ll do whatever I can to make us work, even if it means waiting for my partner to be comfortable in her own skin.
+If I believe something feels right, I’ll do what I can to make us work, even if it means waiting for my partner to be comfortable in her own skin.
 My only condition is that I have to know that the secret has an expiration date.

 So, two minutes and 35 seconds, and Taylor Swift got me hooked on more than her… hooks.